An asymptotic distribution theory for Eulerian recurrences with applications: Applications IV: non-normal continuous limit laws

 \section{Applications IV: non-normal continuous limit laws}

-We discuss in this section polynomials satisfying \eqref{Pn-nn} with $\beta<0$ for which the distribution of the coefficients tends to some continuous limit law.
-In all cases we consider, since the variance tends to infinity and the limit law is not normal, we deduce that all polynomials have non-real roots.
+Polynomials satisfying \eqref{Pn-nn} with $\beta<0$ whose coefficients tends to some continuous limit law are examined in this section.
+In all cases we consider, since the variance tends to infinity and the limit law is not normal, we deduce that the roots of the polynomials are not all real.